-Candidates for graduation should file their applications with the Director of Enrollment Services (Wesson Campus), Admissions Coordinator (Natchez Campus), and Dean of Student Services (Simpson County Center) for diploma, or departmental certificate by the posted deadline each semester.
+Candidates for graduation should file their applications with Enrollment Services on their respective campus for diploma or departmental certificate by the posted deadline each semester.

 A non-refundable graduation fee of \$40 is charged to each student participating in the graduation ceremony.
 The fee, which is subject to change, is due and payable at the time of application for graduation.
 This fee covers the expense of diploma, cap and gown.
 The fee will be waived for those that choose not to participate in the graduation ceremony.
-All students who apply for graduation after the deadline will be assessed a late fee.
+All students who apply for graduation after the deadline will be assessed a late fee of \$15.00.